mirzlab/mirzlab.github.io/_posts/2017-09-03-openidm-password-blacklist.md

 ## Let\'s test

-We can test that the policy by performing a password reset flow with a choosen user.
+We can test the policy by performing a password reset flow with a choosen user.

 After receiving an email with a link inside, IDM asks me to choose another password.

 If I choose a banned password, the policy is triggered and prevents the password change: